Foluso11/SQL-Projects/README.md

 A uniform bases of comparison was created to ensure that comparison is not biased.
 Then I went ahead to compare salary based on location and experience level.
 I also compared highest salary paid based on job title.
+The source of the data was from the internet